milesmcc/cyber101/net/exercises.md

 1. Perform a dump of the TCP traffic by running the command `sudo tcpdump`.
 If you'd like to save the output, run `sudo tcpdump > tcpdump.log`.
 Then, inspect the output of the TCP dump.
 Do you recognize parts of the output?
 What do you understand?
 What don't you understand?
 2. Figure out how to route the path `cybersecurity` to `learn.blueshells.net` on your Ubuntu server.
 (Hint: Google the `hosts` file.)
 3. Turn on UFW (Uncomplicated Firewall) to block traffic on all ports except 22 (SSH, which must remain open for you yourself to connect to the server).
+How can you test that you were successful?

 ---